liferay/liferay-frontend-projects/dxp/react_rendering.md

 	httpServletResponse.getWriter());
 ```

-This will cause an HTML like this to be rendered in the current position of the `HttpServletResponse`:
+This will cause HTML like this to be rendered in the current position of the `HttpServletResponse`:

 ```html
 <div id="XJAZ"></div>